ayush-jaiswal-aj/Testing/WebTesting2/readme.md

 * If count updates correctly ➜ **Test passes.**
 * If count does not update ➜ **Test fails, indicating logic/UI sync issue.**

----

-### ⚙️ **Why Selenium + TestNG?**

-* **Selenium WebDriver** is ideal for simulating real user interaction in browsers.
-* **TestNG** helps structure test cases, manage test lifecycles, and produce reports.
-* **EdgeDriver** is used since the tests are specifically targeted for Microsoft Edge.

----

-### 📂 **Structure Notes**

-* All test scripts are written in Java and can be executed from Eclipse.
-* Required assets like images should be correctly referenced in HTML and exist at the correct path.
-* The website is tested locally, so local file paths (`file:///`) are used in Selenium scripts.

----

-Let me know if you want this in a PDF/report format or included as JavaDoc or README.